mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 09 October 2025

-- The average temperature today is 13.78˚C,
+- The average temperature today is 13.86˚C,
-- With highs of 14.43˚C and lows of 13.16˚C,
+- With highs of 14.43˚C and lows of 13.25˚C,
-- It may feel like 13.35˚C with overcast clouds
+- It may feel like 13.47˚C with broken clouds
-- The wind speed is 2.06m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1030hPa and humidity is 82%
+- The pressure is 1031hPa and humidity is 83%
 - The sun will rise at 06:22 and set at 17:28

 <!-- weather_marker ends -->